BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs: Our method

+For readers unfamiliar with rendering, we make a special note here that our PDF query networks only serve as providing the PDF values for the computation of MIS weights (not sampling weights).
+A physically correct PDF is certainly welcomed -- as it will reduce the variance of the MIS combined results.
+However, even completely wrong PDFs in this step only leads to higher variance rather than any bias.
+We elaborate on this more in the next section with a simple but convincing experiment.

-All the three neural networks share a similar lightweight structure, as illustrated in Fig.~\ref{fig:nn_sample}.
-Note specifically that the emphasis on the neural network design in core rendering~\cite{fur2022aggre,Fan:2022:NLBRDF} is different from that in deep learning.
-We use neural networks only as a general tool for efficiently compressing high-dimensional data.
-Please find more details regarding the training (e.g., loss function, data generation, hyperparameters) and inference (e.g., renderer integration) of our lightweight neural networks in the supplementary document.
+Our BSDF evaluation and PDF query networks share a similar lightweight structure, as illustrated in Fig.~\ref{fig:nn_eval_pdf}.
+Note specifically that the emphasis on lightweight neural network design in core rendering~\cite{fur2022aggre,Fan:2022:NLBRDF} is different from that in deep learning.
+We use neural networks only as a general tool for efficiently compressing and querying high-dimensional data.